 Gestalt therapy brings awareness to the present moment and what’s happening “in the room.”
 It encourages creativity, spontaneity, and emotional honesty, offering opportunities to resolve unfinished business from the past by working with it in the here and now.

 Internal Family Systems (IFS) is a gentle yet powerful way of exploring the different “parts” of ourselves—such as the inner critic, the protector, or the wounded child.
-Each part has a role and a reason for being, and IFS helps us understand and relate to them with compassion and curiosity.
+We use this as a tool to understand complex or conflicting internal parts, with a view to understanding and relating to them with compassion and curiosity.
+The goal is always integration and wholeness.

 These approaches aren’t used in a rigid or prescriptive way.
 Instead, they offer a rich and adaptable toolkit to support you in whatever you’re navigating—whether that’s anxiety, grief, identity, relationships, or simply a desire to understand yourself more fully.